Imagine yourself receiving this letter dated July 18, 2012. It is not from your boss. It arrives to you strictly via email.

 But the mess is not cleaned up.

 Under oath Dr. Dummer said he knew nothing about the terms of Dr. Sumner’s reinstatement, and nothing about the Faculty Report, and nothing about the list of provisions from Provost Clark called “ACTION ITEMS.”
+See below:

 Imagine this being you.
 Let’s back up again.
 It’s November 2011.
-You’re still reeling from having been fired in violation of your contract.
+You’re still reeling from having been fired in the summer of 2011 by Simpson’s president who blatantly breached your contract.
 Upon your reinstatement, presumably as consolation, you receive a list of provisions from your “exclusive supervisor,” Provost Clark.
 Provost Clark cannot bear to hear your testimony.
-When you try to tell him, he interrupts you and says he knows you’ve been “through hell.”
+When you try to describe what you have suffered, he interrupts you and says that he knows you’ve been “through hell.”

 So in October 2012, you sue.

-Now it is 2019.
 The lawsuit continues and you work assiduously as a pro per litigant (doing your own lawyering yourself).
-You reach for the stars and try to move the court in Shasta County to decide the case beforehand (through summary judgment) and end the case without going to trial.
-But Simpson’s legal strategy of defense is to craft a new version of described events and barb it with accusations that distract the court’s attention away from Dr. Dummer’s “list of protocols.”
-On November 4, 2019, you lose your long-shot motion in court.
+You reach for the stars and try to move the court in Shasta County to decide the case beforehand (through summary judgment) and end the case without ever going to trial.
+Simpson’s defense is to craft a revision of the story that is so crafty that you can hardly stop praying for them.